numberplates/plateit-generator-docs/additional/file.md

 ### exportSvg()

 Promises to return the final design as an SVG string.
-By default it will include all design metadata, this can be turned off by passing `false`.
-However, doing so will prevent it from being re-imported later.
+By default it will *not* include design metadata, this can be turned on by passing `true`.
+(Metadata is required if you want to re-import it later.)
 It takes a *boolean*.

 Returns: `Promise<string>`

+### importXml()

+Takes an XML string enveloped in a `<plate>` element and sets a fresh representation of the plate.
+It takes a *string*.

+Returns: `File`

+### exportXml()

+Returns the final design as an XML string enveloped in a `<plate>` element.

+Returns: `string`

 ### extractMetadataFromSvg()

-Takes an SVG string exported from this application and returns its design metadata as an object.
+Takes an SVG string exported from this application (with metadata) and returns its design metadata as an object.
 It takes a *string*.

 Returns: `object`